albassort/AVX-512-reST-community-docs/README.rst

 ------------
 The Data here comes in two flavors.

 1. The avx-512.rst file, which is a giant, 8mb file, meant primarily for distribution by copying it directly, and reading it as you program.
-This is my personal preferred method
+This is my personal preferred method.
+This can be found `here<https://raw.githubusercontent.com/albassort/AVX-512-reST-community-docs/refs/heads/main/avx-512.rst>`.
-2. Sphinx rendered .rst files, hosted in this git. `You can access it here <TOOD: PUT LINK HERE>`.
+2. Sphinx rendered .rst files, hosted in this git. `You can access it here <https://albassort.github.io/AVX-512-reST-community-docs/>`.
 This file is appended the index.rst.

 Community Additions
 -------------------